StormyGalaxy/wzloadout/README.md

 [![Visit Site](https://img.shields.io/badge/Visit-codrcg.com-blue?style=for-the-badge&logo=rocket)](https://codrcg.com)

-Welcome to the **Call of Duty Random Class Generator (CoD RCG)**!
+Welcome to the **Call of Duty Random Class Generator (COD RCG)**!
 This is your essential utility website and toolkit for the popular [Call of Duty](https://store.steampowered.com/app/1938090/Call_of_Duty/) franchise, providing helpful tools and information to enhance your gameplay experience.
-You can also refer to it as the **CoD RCG**.
+You can also refer to it as the **COD RCG**.

 This project is built using the [SiloCityPages](https://github.com/SiloCityLabs/SiloCityPages) Next.js starter.
 You can find the original SiloCityPages README [in our wiki: [README]-SiloCityPages](https://github.com/SiloCityLabs/codrcg.com/wiki/%5BREADME%5D-SiloCityPages).

 ## ✨ Key Features

-The **CoD RCG** offers several tools to assist players across various Call of Duty titles:
+The **COD RCG** offers several tools to assist players across various Call of Duty titles:

 - **🎲 Random Loadout Generator:**
   - Can't decide on your next class setup?
 Get a completely random loadout including: